 Returning to Campus Amid COVID-19

-To help ensure everyone has the necessary information, UNT’s Guide for Returning to Campus has been created to pull together necessary resources and information for personal safety practices and guidelines for faculty, staff and students such as the mask requirement.
+To help ensure everyone has the necessary information, UNT’s Guide for Returning to Campus was created to pull together necessary resources and information for personal safety practices and guidelines for faculty, staff and students such as the mask requirement.

 UNT is purchasing personal protective equipment (PPE) and materials related to COVID-19 safety to provide for faculty and staff, as needed.

 If there is specific equipment needed, please inform your supervisor or department leader.
 Unit leaders should reach out to Risk Management Services at AskRMS@unt.edu with questions and to request resources.
 And please note that while the university will provide staff and faculty with a limited number of CDC-recommended cloth face coverings, the university is encouraging faculty and staff members to secure their own reusable cloth face coverings to wear on campus.